-National Institute of Open Schooling (NIOS) has spent nearly Rs 2 crore in last three year on e-learning.
-The amount was spent on central government’s flagship ICT programmes such as SWAYAM, Virtual Open Schooling (VOS), Eklavaya–Massive Open Online Courses, MuktaVidyaVani.
+National Institute of Open Schooling (NIOS) has spent nearly Rs 2 crore in last three years on e-learning.
+The amount was spent on central government’s flagship ICT programmes such as SWAYAM, Virtual Open Schooling (VOS), Eklavaya–Massive Open Online Courses, MuktaVidyaVani, said a government statement.

 In a written reply in Lok Sabha, Minister of State for HRD, Upendra Kushwaha informed that total fund spent on e-learning by NIOS during the last three years was Rs.
 1,92,14,565.
 No separate fund was released to state government towards e-learning.
 He also said that currently there is no proposal to start e-learning in all the universities in India.